Three keys for USMNT vs. Trinidad and Tobago

 But ultimately, he’s the most dynamic player with the ball at his feet.
 Every time he receives it, especially in midfield, fans edge out of their seats or off their couches, looking to see what the wonderboy will do next.

-Against Panama, Pulisic was a menace as a central attacking midfield.
+Against Panama, Pulisic was a menace as a central attacking midfielder.
 Pulisic turned and attacked each time he received the ball, opening up space for the rest of his teammates.

 There are questions over whether his calf has fully healed, but should he be given the go-ahead, Pulisic in possession makes this U.S. team tick better than when he’s not in the game.